 #2Tonal Contrast

-It might seem a little over the top to include two filters that target contrast, but both are exceptionally good.
-Used together, they can create wonderful results (which is one reason to hold back a little on the sliders).
+Including two filters that target contrast might seem a little over the top, but both are exceptionally good.
+Used together, they can create outstanding results (which is one reason to hold back a little on the sliders).

-The Tonal Contrast filter is, in my opinion, the very best contrast filter in Color Efex.
-I’d argue that it has since version one of the Nik Collection.
+The Tonal Contrast filter is the best contrast filter in Color Efex 7, and I’d argue that it has been since version one of the Nik Collection.

-A common mistake amongst aspiring photographers is that contrast is only adjusted on a global level.
+A common mistake amongst aspiring photographers is that contrast is only adjusted globally.
 This is rarely a good idea.
-In fact, most images benefit from local contrast adjustments too.
+In fact, most images benefit from local contrast adjustments, too.
 That’s exactly what the Tonal Contrast filter is used for.
-Here you can separately adjust the contrast in the Highlights, Midtones, and Shadows.
+Here, you can individually adjust the contrast in the Highlights, Midtones, and Shadows.

-Aim to use a strength of 5 to 15 percent for each of the three contrast sliders.
-This can give a quite nice ‘pop’ to the photo.
+Aim to use a 5 to 15 percent strength for each of the three contrast sliders.
+This can give the photo a nice ‘pop’.

 #3 Detail Extractor

-The Detail Extractor is a filter you should be very careful with using.
-Not because it’s a bad filter but because it’s very sensitive.
-Pull the slider a little too far, and it will make the image look… horrible.
+The Detail Extractor is a filter you should be very careful with.
+Not because it’s a bad filter, but because it’s very sensitive.
+Pulling the slider a little too far will make the image look… crunchy.

 That being said, applied at a lower percentage, it’s a great tool for extracting detail and balancing light.

 Pulling the slider to the right will extract details, brighten shadows, and darken highlights.
-A range between 5 and 20 tends to be the best.
+The best range is between 5 and 20.

 #4 Darken/Lighten Center

 I’m generally not a fan of basic vignette tools such as the one found in Lightroom.
-The reason is that they lack customization possibilities, making it difficult to create a vignette that suits the specific needs of a photo.
+They lack customization possibilities, making it difficult to create a vignette that suits a photo’s specific needs.

 The Darken/Lighten Center is a much better method of applying a vignette.
-This filter gives you great control as you’re able to place the center, adjust the center and border luminosity, as well as the center size.
+This filter gives you great control, as you can place the center, adjust the center and border luminosity, and change the center size.
 Combine this with Control Points (more on that soon), and you have everything you need to create the perfect vignette.

 I find this to be a great filter to use towards the end of a workflow.